Hammarn/1MB335/Lab1.md

 ls -lh
 ```

 With that information, you can probably see why it's a generally good idea to store data in binary formats as much as possible.
-The original full file was 117 GB for reference.
+The original full file was **117 GB** for reference.

-##### The `.bam` file is just for a small part of the genome, which ones?
+##### The `.bam` file is just for a small part of the genome, which one?
 **Question 4:** use `samtools view` and `head` and `tail` to **figure out the first and last position in the file**.
 Also include the exact command you used!